Sandwell Local Plan Frequently Asked Questions

 Introduction

+Sandwell Metropolitan Borough Council has prepared a new Local Plan for Sandwell which covers the period to 2041.
 The Plan identifies where new employment and housing development will be located and where investment for new infrastructure, such as transport, schools and green space will be made.
-The Plan will cover the period to 2041.
+The Council asked for views on the soundness and legal compliance of the Plan between 23 September and 11 November 2024.
+The Plan, representations and supporting evidence are being processed and will be submitted to Government in the coming weeks for examination.

 What is a Local Plan?

-All local planning authorities are required by Government to write a Local Plan.
+All local planning authorities are required by Government to write and adopt a Local Plan.
 It should explain where the development that is needed over the next 15 years or so will be located and how it will be dealt with through the planning process.

 The Local Plan includes policies which are used to help decide planning applications.
 It considers the amount of land required to support future jobs and provide new housing and where additional retail, office and leisure development should go.
 The Local Plan also considers whether additional supporting infrastructure (like schools, green space, utilities, health services, public transport, cycle paths and road improvements) is needed.